Antoine-Marin Lemierre: Life

-He was born in Paris, into a poor family, but found a patron in the collector-general of taxes, Dupin, whose secretary he became.
-Lemierre gained his first success on the stage with Hypermnestre (1758); Titre (1761) and Idomne (1764) failed on account of the subjects.
+Lemierre was born in Paris to a poor family but secured patronage from the collector-general of taxes, Dupin, eventually becoming his secretary.
+Lemierre achieved his initial theatrical success with Hypermnestre (1758); Titre (1761) and Idomne (1764) failed on account of the subjects.
 Artaxerce, modelled on Metastasio, and Guillaume Tell were produced in 1766; other successful tragedies were La Veuve de Malabar (1770) and Barnavelt (1784).
 He was admitted to the Académie française in 1780.

-Lemierre revived Guillaume Tell in 1786 with enormous success.
-After the French Revolution he professed great remorse for the production of a play inculcating revolutionary principles, and there is no doubt that the horror of the excesses he witnessed hastened his death.
+In 1786, Lemierre successfully revived Guillaume Tell to great acclaim.
+Following the French Revolution, Lemierre expressed profound remorse for having produced a play that promoted revolutionary ideals.
+It is widely believed that the trauma of witnessing the revolution's excesses contributed to his untimely death.
 Lemierre published La Peinture (1769), based on a Latin poem by the abbé de Marsy, and a poem in six cantos.
 Les Fastes, ou les usages de lannie (1779), an unsatisfactory imitation of Ovid's Fasti.

 His Œuvres (1810) contain a notice of Lemierre by R. Perrin. and his Œuvres choisies (1811) contain one by F. Fayolle.